TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FilesAndLocations/Index.rst

 :file:`Resources/Public/Icons/Extension.svg`
 --------------------------------------------

 Extension icon.
-If exists, this icon is displayed in the Extension Manager.
+If exists, this icon is displayed in the `Extension Manager`:pn:.
 Preferred is using an SVG file, Extension icon will look nicer when provided as vector graphics (SVG) rather than bitmaps (GIF or PNG).